 The collaborative process leads naturally to consensus.
 If the process is run properly, the best possible decisions will be made and they will be ones that the team, who share accountability with the leader for the outcome of the initiative, can all buy into and help to implement.

-Learn about the important skills for leaders working with multiple stakeholders, download our white paper.
+To learn about the important skills for leaders working with multiple stakeholders, download our white paper, Operationalizing Your Matrix.